ayonious/nested-rules-engine/README.md

 2. Create new set of inputs or change existing inputs as you traverse rules tree
 3. Fast by default uses mostly bfs and dfs algorithms
 4. Easy to Debug with --verbose options
-5. Do multiple executions with parallel Option
+5. Do multiple executions with --multiple Option
 6. Synchronous

 ## Installation
 ```
-npm install nested-rules-engine
+npm install nested-rules-engine --save
 ```

 ## Basic Example